clojurewerkz/monger.docs/articles/getting_started.md

 object/document mapping functionality.
 With Monger, you work with native Clojure and Java data structures like maps, vectors, strings, dates and so on.
 This approach has pros and cons but (we believe) closely follows Clojure's philosophy of reducing incidental complexity.
 It also fits MongoDB data model very well.

+## Supported Clojure versions

+Monger is built from the ground up for Clojure 1.3 and later. n

+## Supported MongoDB versions

+Monger currently uses MongoDB Java driver 2.7.x under the hood and thus supports MongoDB 2.0 and later versions.
+Please note that some features may be specific to MongoDB 2.2 and later versions.

 ## Adding Monger Dependency To Your Project